lacegiovanni17/tweetai_front_back/README.md

 Additionally, It is assessing my capability to enforce rate limiting and data uniqueness constraints, ensuring robust and secure API usage.
 My approach to collaboration and problem-solving in delivering a complete solution, including a real-time UI, is also being evaluated.
 This task aims to gauge my overall proficiency in full-stack development and my ability to meet real-world software engineering challenges.

+## The Task
+So, you are to create a service for that platform that does this:

+* Program a background process that automatically creates 500 new unique Autobots every hour in a background.
+* Each Autobot should have 10 new posts also created for them upon their (the Autobot's) creation
+* Each new post should have 10 new comments
+* Use jsonplaceholder.typicode.com to generate the Autobots(Users), Post and Comments.
+* Make sure no 2 Autobots have the same Post title
+* Create a UI that shows the current count of the number of Autobots created in real-time.
+* Create an API endpoint that allows developers to pull:
+  (a)Autobots
+  (b)An Autobot’s posts
+  (c)And post comments
+* Make sure no developer can make more than 5 requests per minute and each request can only return 10 data results per request

 ## Technologies Used
 * NodeJS